kubernetes/community/keps/sig-node/0028-20180906-quotas-for-ephemeral-storage.md

   behavior.
 For example, if a quota is incorrectly applied it could result in ability to write no data at all to the volume.
 This could be mitigated by use of non-enforcing quotas.
-XFS in particular offers the pqnoenforce mount option that makes all quotas non-enforcing.
+XFS in particular offers the `pqnoenforce` mount option that makes all quotas non-enforcing.

-  We should offer two feature gates, one to enable quotas at all (on by default) and one to enable enforcing quotas (initially off, but with intention of enabling in the near future).

 ## Graduation Criteria